BrookeJohnson0/Property-Tax-Calculator/README.md

 # Property-Tax-Calculator
-A python-based simulated tax program.
-Input the property value and the program will give the adjusted output based on the value entered.
+This python-based program is a property tax simulator.
+The user will input the property value, and with a fixated assessment and property tax, the program will give the adjusted output based on the value entered.